alphaleadership/Neko-Love/README.md

 ## 🌟 What is this?

-This project is a **modern reimplementation of the original Neko-Love API**, which was once hosted at `neko-love.xyz`.
+This project is a **modern reimplementation of my Neko-Love API**, which was once hosted at `neko-love.xyz`.
 It served random anime-style images like "neko", "hug", "kiss", and more — often used in Discord bots, anime projects, and other community tools.

 The original API was written in Node.js using Koa.
 This version is a **fresh and solid base built with Go and the Fiber framework**, designed for others to easily clone, customize, and host themselves.